BawdyAnarchist/quBSD/Future_Development.md

 	- Add a generic parameter that tacks on any "-s 99:0 <options>"

 3. Scripts that should integrate VMs
-	- qb-stop , qb-start, qb-edit (now needs "add" function for multiple taps at least), qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
+	- qb-edit (now needs "add" function for multiple taps at least), qb-rename , qb-destroy, qb-stat, qb-create, qb-disp
-	- qb-edit really should be an eval command like in get_jail_parameter ... for ex: eval "chk_valid_param _q $VALUE"
+	- qb-edit really should be an eval command like in get_jail_parameter ... for ex: eval chk_valid_param _q VALUE
-	- make sure to add the new variables to [-h] for: qb-start , stop, cmd,
+	- Add new variables to [-h] for: qb-start , stop, cmd,

 4. New scripts
 	qb-pci